HankChow/guessthecorrelation/README.md

 ## About

-Author: Hank Chow
+* Author: Hank Chow.
-Language used: Javascript
+* Language used: Javascript